The ultimate summer camp checklist

 Camps all over the country are gearing up for this year’s batch of classroom refugees, and with all the options available for children with hearing loss, your child doesn’t have to miss out on all the s’mores and campfire sing-a-longs.

-Gallaudet University compiled a list of camps and remedial programs for deaf or hard-of-hearing children in 35 states coast-to-coast, from California to Alabama to New Hampshire.
-These camps provide a wide range of life-building activities, focusing specifically on communication techniques and social skills.
+Programs for deaf or hard-of-hearing children provide a wide range of life-building activities, focusing specifically on communication techniques and social skills.
 Some camps even accept applications from children with normal hearing who have siblings or parents with hearing loss.

 Many hearing loss camps will also feature your typical summer activities: swimming, horseback riding, sports, etc., so it’s important to make sure your child is prepared to handle the fun.